Jul 08, 2021

 A refresher on some basic first aid skills is a great way to spend a safety meeting a few times a year.
 While it is generally compulsory to have a person or people properly trained in first aid on-site at all times, basic skills can be imparted to every worker during toolbox talks and safety meetings so they have some idea of what to do while waiting for a first aid responder or medical professional.

 This construction safety topic should be a regular on the roster.
-With electric tools, construction materials, gas cylinders, flammable liquids, and spark-throwing equipment like welders and blowtorches commonplace on jobsites, fire is an omnipresent risk.
-Recently in Auckland, New Zealand, hundreds of millions of dollars worth of damage was done to a convention center under construction and the entire CBD affected by a large fire thought to have been caused by a worker leaving a blowtorch on when on a break.
+With electric tools, construction materials, gas cylinders, flammable liquids, and spark-throwing equipment like welders and blowtorches commonplace on job sites, fire is an omnipresent risk.
+In Auckland, New Zealand, hundreds of millions of dollars worth of damage was done to a convention center under construction and the entire CBD affected by a large fire thought to have been caused by a worker leaving a blowtorch on when on a break.

 A fire safety topic might include the proper use of equipment to prevent fires, correct handling of flammable materials, the location of fire extinguishers and when it is appropriate to use them, and any fire-related safety rules that exist for the particular site.